Amazon Prime Deals

 As with any purchase, it’s tempting to get carried away and spend more than you should.
 Believe me when I tell you I had to put my credit card well out of reach as I was researching this guide!

-Fortunately, it’s easy to find a good hand grinder at a very reasonable price.
+Fortunately, it’s easy to find a good manual grinder at a very reasonable price.
 I’m talking well under $100.
 At that price point you can expect a grinder that’ll produce surprisingly consistent results for manual brew methods.

 Of course, it’s also easy to find drool-worthy models suitable for espresso-level grinding that cost much more.
 With that said, you can find a hand grinder for around $300 that’ll compete with an eye-wateringly expensive commercial electric grinder.